microsoft/vscode-nls/README.md

 # vscode-nls

+> ⚠️ This package is no longer receiving new features in favor of the new localization library, [vscode-l10n](https://github.com/microsoft/vscode-l10n).
+Please use that collection of libraries instead.

 CommonJS module to support externalization and localization.
 The module only depends on Node.js however its primary use case is for VSCode extensions.